 - Believing they have behaved in a way that has harmed or may cause harm to a child - Having possibly committed a criminal offence against or relating to a child - Behaved toward a child in a way that indicates he/ she is unsuitable to work with children.
-(This could include both children within the work place, children within the community or their own children).
+(This could include both children within the workplace, children within the community or their own children),

 The allegation or concern should be reported to the individuals with responsibility for dealing with allegations immediately.
-Elizabeth Murphy / Victoria Race
+The IDTA President/CEO or DSL